rsmith-github/rsmith-github/README.md

 ### 🚀 Founding Engineer & CTO passionate about building scalable, high-performance web applications that drive real business impact.

-Currently architecting innovative solutions at **Kaipa**, where I've engineered systems that processed **$65,000+ in ticket sales** and serve **1500+ guest capacity** venues.
-I specialize in transforming complex operational needs into elegant technical solutions.
+Currently working on **Kaipa**, where I'm building an exciting new ticketing and events management platform from the ground up!

 ---